matganine/testPT/README.md

 ## Presentation
 With this project we are open-sourcing
 Pearltrees core visualization modules from  our 1.6 "tree shape" version.
-These modules represent a significant part of a 5 years iteration process of our 10 people technical team.

 ![Alt text](/readme/pearltrees.png?raw=true "Pearltrees 1.6")